google/WebFundamentals/src/content/en/updates/2017/09/sensors-for-the-web.md

   with new sensor classes and each of these classes will keep the generic interface.
 The client code written for one sensor type can be reused for another one with very few modifications!
-- You can configure the desired sensor data.
-For example, request sensor reading delivery rate suitable for your application needs.
+- You can configure sensor, for example, set the sampling frequency suitable for your application needs.
 - You can detect whether a sensor is available on the platform.
 - Sensor readings have high precision timestamps, enabling better synchronization with other activities in your application.